 Yes, of course!
 If you plan to make a whole lot of applesauce at once, and prefer to freeze it for later use, let it cool at room temperature before transferring the applesauce to freezer-safe containers or freezer bags, removing as much air as possible, and freeze for up to 3 months.
 When you plan to use it, make sure to defrost the applesauce before using it, and the best way to do that is to thaw it overnight in the refrigerator, which will make it last a few more days.

-You can also make your homemade applesauce in the slow cooker instead of on the stovetop!
+You can also make your this DIY applesauce recipe in the slow cooker instead of on the stovetop!
 Simple place the ingredients in the slow cooker and set it to 3 hours on high or 6 hours on low heat.
 Once the apples are cooked, mash and blend the apples as stated in the recipe.

 Other Homemade Recipes You’ll Enjoy: